johnnyhuy/versioneer/README.md

 ### `versioneer apply`

 1. Asks to bump the current directory Git tag
+2. Detects a `package.json` and bump the version
-2. Bumps Git tag
+3. Bumps local Git tag
-3. Pushes new tag to remote
+4. Pushes new tag to remote
-4. Detects a `package.json` and commit to bump the version
-   1. Pushes `package.json` commit
-5. Detects GitHub release through environment variable `GITHUB_TOKEN`
-   1. Compresses contents in the `./bin` folder with `tar` except anything suffixed with `.txt`
-   2. Uploads `./bin` content artifacts to the GitHub release
-   3. Creates draft GitHub release with generated changelog

-### `versioneer release`

-1. Asks to release
-2. Detects GitHub release through environment variable `GITHUB_TOKEN`
-   1. Switches draft GitHub release to main release

 ### `versioneer rollback`

 1. Asks to rollback the latest version in the current directory
 2. Deletes latest local Git tag
 3. Deletes latest remote Git tag
-4. Detects GitHub release through environment variable `GITHUB_TOKEN`
-   1. Deletes latest GitHub release including drafts
+4. Hard Git reset to last known SerVer Git tag

 ### `versioneer purge`

 1. Asks to delete all SemVer Git tags in the current directory
-2. Backup remote tags with commit references to `.versioneer-purge-backup-[date].json` to current directory
-3. Deletes all local tags
+2. Deletes all local tags
-4. Deletes all remote tags
+3. Deletes all remote tags

 ## 📜 Configuration